zhou-1/Personal/_posts/JavaThinking/list - queue - set.md

 <b> linkedList.clear() </b> loop through items, free all of the elemnts, set all of previous an dnext pointer to null.
 <b> linkedList.get(int index) </b> get the node at the pointed place
 <b> linkedList.contains() </b> return the length of linked list/number of nodes

+visit element complexity: O(n); add/delete element complecity: O(1)

+There are linked list nodes inside, they have attributes to visit previous(.prev), current(.item) and next node(.next).

 ## 2. queue
 A First-In-First-Out data structure.
 It is created by LinkedList.